 Course Code: CSE 1002 Course Title:Innovation Project-Arduino Using Embedded C Type of Course: School Core&Practical Only.
-L-T- P-C 0-0-4-2 Version No. 1.0 Course Pre- requisites NIL Anti- requisites NIL Course Description In this course the students will learn fundamental concepts of 'C' and Embedded C, problem solving using Cin a systematic way to read and write the C code and to implement them on Arduino prototype board.
-The course will also demonstrate how to assemble various sensory devices and program them using Arduino platform as a basis.
-Students will have the opportunity of gaining real-world experience in handling IoT devices involving hardware and software combinations.
-The course also offers in-depth knowledge of designing, developing, coding and implementing Arduino projects.
-Course Outcomes On successful completion of this course to: 1) Acquire the knowledge on Arduino progusing Embedded C 2) Understand the main features of the Arduino 3) Illustrate the hardware interfacing of the period of the per grammi o prototy ripheral ng language and IDE ype board s to Arduino system.
+L-T- P-C 0-0-4-2 Version No. 1.0 Course Pre- requisites NIL Anti- requisites NIL Course Description In this course the students will learn fundamental C, problem solving using Cin a systematic way to implement them on Arduino prototype board.
+Thow to assemble various sensory devices and platform as a basis.
+Students will have the oppexperience in handling IoT devices involved combinations.
+The course also offers in-dependeveloping, coding and implementing Arduir o read and the course program portunity ing ha nd write the C code and se will also demonstrate in them using Arduino of gaining real-world rdware and software wledge of designing, Course Outcomes to: 1) Acquire the knowledge on Arduino progusing Embedded C 2) Understand the main features of the Arduino plementing Arduino projects.
+On of this course the students shall be able ge on Arduino programming language and IDE atures of the Arduino prototype board interfacing of the peripherals to Arduino system.